-Nearly all living organisms share the same genetic codification (DNA) made by four chemical units.
-With this 4-letter language, DNA contains all the information needed for building an entire organism.
-Every human cell has approximately three billion letters.
+Almost all living organisms share the same genetic coding (DNA) made by four chemical units.
+With this 4-letter language, DNA contains all the information necessary to build a complete organism, and each human cell has approximately three billion letters.

-- Cloud Computing and Big Data to Provide scalable infrastructures for handling massice amounts of genomics data.
+- Cloud Computing and Big Data to provide scalable infrastructures for managing massive amounts of genomic data.

 - Artificial Intelligence and Machine Learning:

-- Bayesian Neuronal Networks, Deep Neuronal Networks for partner recognition and classification
+- Bayesian Neural Networks, Deep Neural Networks for recognition and classification of partners

-- K-means and other cluster algorithms for grouping/clustering
+- K-means and other grouping algorithms for grouping/grouping

-- Fuzzy logic based algorithms for gene sequencing
+- Algorithms based on fuzzy logic for gene sequencing

 - Text mining for data annotation